palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 ### Client code

 We will refer to client code as any client SDK that enables us to call a remote REST API.
-In the context of spring boot, client code is usually written using HTTP clients such as [Rest Template](https://docs.spring.io/spring-android/docs/current/reference/html/rest-template.html) or the more recently introduced [Webclient](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-client).
+In the context of spring boot, client code is usually written using HTTP clients such as the [Rest Template](https://docs.spring.io/spring-android/docs/current/reference/html/rest-template.html) or the more recently introduced [Webclient](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-client).

 ### Server code

 By Server code we will refer to any code necessary to create a REST API server.
-Using spring boot, this is usually accomplished with the servlet api based [Spring Web](https://spring.io/guides/tutorials/rest/) or the newer, non-blocking [Spring Webflux](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html).
+Using spring boot, this is usually accomplished with the servlet-api based [Spring Web](https://spring.io/guides/tutorials/rest/) or the newer, non-blocking [Spring Webflux](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html).

 ### Code generation

 The code generation we will learn about in this tutorial will be done using the [Openapi Codegenerator](https://github.com/OpenAPITools/openapi-generator).
-It is a community project widely used by many well-known companies and can generate client code or server stubs from an openapi spec in a multitude of programming languages and frameworks.
+It is a community project widely used by many well-known companies and can generate client code or server stubs from an openapi spec in a [multitude of programming languages and frameworks](https://github.com/OpenAPITools/openapi-generator#overview).
 There are many ways to use the generator.
 It comes as a maven plugin, npm module and standalone JAR.
 In the following sections we will utilize the maven plugin for convenience purposes since the spring boot project uses it as the build management tool.